learn-co-students/js-node-practice-lab-bootcamp-prep-000/README.md

 74
 ```

 Look familiar?
 Open up the `index.js` file and take a look.
 No HTML here, but you can see some basic things.
-The first two lines of code are below:
+The first two lnodines of code are below:

 ```javascript
 var name = "Joe"